 The proposed rulemaking adds a new section 100.19 to align the Commissioner's Regulations with Education Law 211-f, and addresses the Regents Reform Agenda and New York State's updated accountability system.
-Adoption of the proposed amendment is necessary to ensure seamless implementation of the provisions of Education Law §211-f, and will provide school districts with additional powers to impact improvement in academic achievement for students in the lowest performing schools.
+Adoption of the proposed rule is necessary to ensure seamless implementation of the provisions of Education Law §211-f, and will provide school districts with additional powers to impact improvement in academic achievement for students in the lowest performing schools.

-The proposed amendment was adopted by emergency action at the June 15-16, 2015 Regents meeting, effective July 1, 2015.
+The proposed rule was adopted by emergency action at the June 15-16, 2015 Regents meeting, effective July 1, 2015.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on July 8, 2015.
-Since publication of the Notice, the proposed amendment was substantially revised in response to public comment and, as revised, adopted by emergency action at the September 12-13, 2015 Regents meeting, effective September 21, 2015.
+The proposed amendment was substantially revised in response to public comment and, as revised, adopted by emergency action at the September 12-13, 2015 Regents meeting, effective September 21, 2015.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on October 7, 2015.
+The proposed rule was further revised to add procedures for the Commissioner's resolution of collective bargaining issues and, as revised, adopted by emergency action at the October 26-27, 2015 Regents meeting, effective October 27, 2015.
+A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on November 10, 2015.

-The proposed rule has now been further revised as set forth in the Revised Regulatory Impact Statement submitted herewith.
-Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for regular (non-emergency) adoption, after expiration of the required 30-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(4-a), would be the January 11-12, 2016 Regents meeting.
+Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for regular (non-emergency) adoption, after expiration of the required 30-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(4-a) for revised rule makings, would be the January 11-12, 2016 Regents meeting.
 Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed rule, if adopted at the November meeting, would be January 27, 2016, the date a Notice of Adoption would be published in the State Register.
-However, the September emergency rule will expire on November 19, 2015, 90 days after its filing with the Department of State on September 21, 2015.
+However, the October emergency rule will expire on December 25, 2015, 60 days after its filing with the Department of State on October 27, 2015.
+A lapse in the rule will disrupt the process of school receivership pursuant to Education Law section 211-f.